hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-ios15-with-xcode-12.md

 tags:
   - Xcode
   - Debugging
+permalink: /blog/debugging-on-latest-ios-with-older-xcode
-excerpt: If your app can't be upgraded to Xcode 13 right away, but still has to run on iOS 15, you're limited in debuging options with Xcode 12. #With some tricks, we can not only run on iOS 15 but also debug with breakpoints and much more.
+excerpt: If your app can't be upgraded to Xcode 13 right away, but still has to run on iOS 15, you're limited in debuging options with Xcode 12.
+This article shows how to debug apps on iOS 15 with Xcode 12.
 medium_link: https://medium.com/@hybridcattt/d332f12f49dd?source=friends_link&sk=89454bc213ad54dd3fb773f5f19e3057
 image: /assets/posts/debugging-ios14-xcode11/failed_to_start_error.png
 twitter: